babelouest/glewlwyd/README.md

 Glewlwyd provides [JSON Web Tokens](https://jwt.io/) which is a standard way to validate a token without asking the authorization server.
 A JSON Web Token (JWT) comes with a signature that authenticates itself.

+There is no way for a resource server to determine if a token is valid, except by checking the Authorization token. i.e., there is no API where you could ask Glewlwyd server if an access token is valid or not.
+Therefore, the resource server MUST verify the access token using its signature.

+Examples of resource server access token validation are available in the folder [clients](https://github.com/babelouest/glewlwyd/tree/master/clients/).

 There are 2 ways to sign a token:
 - SHA symetric encryption